-These 3 together strengthen love, ignite desire and give greater understanding of persistent relational issues.
-They broaden the range of what’s interesting, what’s possible and what’s absolutely delightful.
-For women in any long term relationship, getting more interested in what’s possible in your bedroom isn’t altruism, it’s self interest.
-You have to hang out with this man for the rest of your life, if you’re lucky.
+These 3 together strengthen love, ignite desire and give a greater understanding of persistent relational issues.
+They broaden the range of what’s interesting, what’s possible, and what’s absolutely delightful.
+For women in any long-term relationship, getting more interested in what’s possible in your bedroom isn’t altruism, it’s self-interest.
+You have to hang out with this man for the rest of your life if you’re lucky.

 So if you’re smart and interested in fulfilling connected sexual pleasure in your life, you might find it’s fun to take the initiative.
 Let’s not leave it to the men.
 They don’t know this stuff either as they got conditioned too, but in a different way to you.
 Just because male sexuality is the version that generally runs society, that’s no reason for it to be true in your bedroom.

 If you can’t imagine it, you can’t ask for it.
-So learning to feel what good, slow, skilled touch is really really helps.
-Understanding how different kinds of touch can be healing, nurturing, sensual or erotic increases variety, connection, technique and confidence.
+So learning to feel what good, slow, skilled touch really really helps.
+Understanding how different kinds of touch can be healing, nurturing, sensual or erotic increases variety, connection, technique, and confidence.